RAF Marham: Project Anvil (2016–2018)

 Project Anvil was the £250 million programme of investment to provide Marham with new and upgraded infrastructure for F-35B Lightning operations.
-The enabling works, worth £25 million, were undertaken by Balfour Beatty and Henry Brothers with work commencing in May 2016.
-These works involved demolition of hangar no. 3 located on the north side of the airfield.
-The hangar dated from the 1930s and was last used for Tornado depth engineering.
-In its place the new Lightning Maintenance and Finish Facility was completed.
+The enabling works, worth £25 million, were undertaken by Balfour Beatty and Henry Brothers, with work commencing in May 2016.
+These works involved demolition of hangar no.3 located on the north side of the airfield.
+The hangar dated from the 1930s, and was last used for Tornado depth engineering.
+In its place, the new Lightning Maintenance and Finish Facility was completed.

-In late 2016 Wates Group was awarded a £27 million contract to construct a new squadron building for No. 617 Squadron in the south west hardened aircraft shelters area.
-Construction began in March 2017 and was completed in spring 2018.
+In late 2016, Wates Group was awarded a £27 million contract to construct a new squadron building for No. 617 (Dambusters) Squadron in the south west hardened aircraft shelters area.
+Construction began in March 2017, and was completed in spring 2018.

 The Lightning National Operating Centre (NOC) was constructed on the north-west side of the airfield, near the station golf course.
 The NOC was designed to accommodate around 125 personnel who form the Lightning Force Headquarters and Logistics Operating Centre.
 The NOC, the first Project Anvil building to be completed, was opened by the Queen, the station's Honorary Air Commodore, on 2 February 2018.
-In April 2016 Balfour Beatty were awarded a contract worth £82.5 million to construct a joint Lockheed Martin/BAE Systems Lightning European Maintenance Hub.
-The hub comprised an Integrated Training Centre (ITC), a Logistics Operations Centre and a Maintenance and Finishing Facility (M&F) across three separate sites at Marham.
-The ITC was built on the south side of the airfield and was designed to provide maintainer training and accommodate the Lightning Full Mission Simulators.
+In April 2016, Balfour Beatty were awarded a contract worth £82.5 million to construct a joint Lockheed Martin / BAE Systems Lightning European Maintenance Hub.
+The hub comprised an Integrated Training Centre (ITC), a Logistics Operations Centre, and a Maintenance and Finishing Facility (M&F) across three separate sites at Marham.
+The ITC was built on the south side of the airfield, and was designed to provide maintainer training and accommodate the Lightning Full Mission Simulators.

 The final construction contracts, worth £135 million, were awarded to Galliford Try and Lagan Construction in June 2017.
-The work included construction of a new hangar to replace hangar no. 1, rebuilding of Marham's runways, installation of vertical landing pads, new taxiways and refurbishment of 90% of existing taxiways and airfield operating surfaces.
+The work included construction of a new hangar to replace hangar no.1, rebuilding of Marham's runways, installation of vertical landing pads, new taxiways, and refurbishment of 90% of existing taxiways and airfield operating surfaces.
 Both runways were rebuilt during a three-week period (8–28 September 2017), which saw all flying cease and the laying of more than 18,000 tonnes of new asphalt.
 The resurfacing works were completed by June 2018.
 Project Anvil also included construction of servicing platforms and refurbishment of hardened aircraft shelters.
-Facilities for the Operational Conversion Unit (OCU) were built between the No. 617 Squadron hardened aircraft shelters and the Integrated Training Centre.
+Facilities for the operational conversion unit (OCU) were built between the No. 617 Squadron hardened aircraft shelters and the Integrated Training Centre.